martinSteadD/sem_assessment/use-cases/generate-top-ten-report.md

 ### Success End Condition

-A report is available for the user to view.
+A report is available for the user to view with the specified number of entries visible.

 ### Failed End Condition